 Zack Snyder has made no secret of the fact that he likes to deconstruct superheroes.
 Rather than create simple stories of good versus bad, he wants to put the heroes in positions that question their ethical boundaries and how they’ll behave in the face of true adversity.
 Ben Affleck’s Batman is testament to this.
 He embodies the most likely what-if situation had he existed in the real world.
 After decades of fighting crime in Gotham City and nothing changes around him, it’s bound to break a man’s spirit.
 At some point, he wonders if his methods have made a difference, or if his code has held him back.

 When Superman (Henry Cavill) arrives on the scene, Bruce Wayne’s paranoia spikes.
 This is an alien threat, greater than that of the Joker or Penguin.
-The Man of Steel and Zod’s (Michael Shannon) fight destroys an entire city and kills thousands in collateral damage.
+The Man of Steel and Zod’s (Michael Shannon) fight in Metropolis destroys an entire city and costs thousands in collateral damage – both lives and dollars.
 Batman has lost faith in people being able to be good, so he views Superman as bad – and if he isn’t, it’s only a matter of time until he becomes it.
 For the Dark Knight, there’s only one answer here: destroy the Kryptonian before he destroys Earth.

 Already an outsider, Superman grapples with the consequences of his actions in 2013’s Man of Steel.
 He wants to save the world, but he finds resistance at every turn, as everybody questions who gives him the authority to act on behalf of people and governments (ironically, it’s a similar theme that James Gunn borrows for 2025’s Superman).